TobyL98/RP1_m-z_speciesidentify/theoretical_peptides_pipeline/README.md

 If you do not know where this file is you can find it:
 - On the command line enter the command "where /r "c:\Program Files" Rscript.exe".
 Then pick the correct Rscript.exe location (if you did not install R into Program files then search in the folder you isntalled it into)
 - In R studio enter the command: "file.path(R.home(), "bin", "Rscript.exe")"

+## Code that makes up the pipeline
+There are several functions that amke up this pipeline which are breifly explained.
+For more information look at the individual code:

+**1. fasta_A1_clean_NCBI.py** - cleans the fasta format COL1A1 sequences downloaded from a database.
+Output is a fasta file called *COL1A1_seqs_clean_NCBI.fasta* in the 'Sequences' folder

+**2. fasta_A2_clean_NCBI.py** - cleans the fasta format COL1A2 sequences downloaded from a database.
+Output is a fasta file called *COL1A1_seqs_clean_NCBI.fasta* in the 'Sequences' folder

+## References
+Simon Hickinbotham, Sarah Fiddyment, Timothy L Stinson, Matthew J Collins (2020) How to Get Your Goat: Automated Identification of Species from MALDI-ToF Spectra Bioinformatics, March 2020